ekurutepe/iOS-OpenCV-FaceRec/README.md

 ##Installation:

-Assuming you are have [Cocoapods](https://guides.cocoapods.org/using/getting-started.html) installed, you will also need [Cmake](https://cmake.org) in order to be able to build OpenCV locally.
+Assuming you already have [Cocoapods](https://guides.cocoapods.org/using/getting-started.html) installed, you will also need [Cmake](https://cmake.org) in order to be able to build OpenCV locally.

 The easiest way to install Cmake is using [Homebrew](http://brew.sh):